sergeylukin/dotfiles/README.md

 Quick Start
 ===========

-Install ZSH and OH-MY-ZSH (make sure to switch your default shell to ZSH).
+Install ZSH and OH-MY-ZSH (make sure to switch your default shell to ZSH using `chsh -s /bin/zsh`).

 ..and then..